AbChatt/Being-Seen/documentation.md

 ### `/signup`: Signup page

-**Description**: This is the login page where all types of users will be able to login.
+**Description**: This is the login page where all types of users will be able to register.
-**Authorization**: Unregistered users are only authorized to view this page (logged in users are redirected to `/`).
+**Authorization**: Only unregistered users are authorized to view this page (logged in users are redirected to `/`).
 **Miscellaneous**:

 - Users will have access to a link to `/signup` (in the header) if they are not logged in.